Chilhuacle vs Guajillo: Oaxacan Rarity vs Everyday

 Quick Comparison

 Chilhuacle Pepper measures 2K–3K SHU while Guajillo Pepper registers 3K–5K SHU.
-That makes Guajillo Pepper 2x hotter.
+That makes Guajillo Pepper about 2x hotter by upper SHU range.
 Chilhuacle Pepper is known for its smoky and complex flavor (Capsicum annuum), while Guajillo Pepper offers tangy and sweet notes (C. annuum).

 Chilhuacle Pepper